KillianLynch/local-lab-dev/23ai-new-features/new-table-value-clause/new-table-value-clause.md

 ## Introduction

-Welcome to the "Exploring the Power of Table Value Constructors in SQL" workshop.
-In this workshop, you will learn about the table value constructor feature in SQL, which allows you to define multiple rows using a single constructor for use in SQL statements.
+Welcome to the "Exploring the Power of Table Value Constructors in SQL" lab.
+In this lab, you will learn about the table value constructor feature in SQL, which allows you to define multiple rows using a single constructor for use in SQL statements.
 Table value constructors provide a convenient and efficient way to insert, select, and merge multiple rows of data in SQL databases.

 Estimated Lab Time: 10 minutes

 ### Objective:
-The objective of this workshop is to familiarize you with the table value constructor feature in SQL and demonstrate its practical applications for data manipulation tasks.
-By the end of this workshop, you will be able to use table value constructors to insert, select, update, and merge data in SQL databases effectively.
+The objective of this lab is to familiarize you with the table value constructor feature in SQL and demonstrate its practical applications for data manipulation tasks.
+By the end of this lab, you will be able to use table value constructors to insert, select, update, and merge data in SQL databases effectively.

 ### Prerequisites:
 - Access to Oracle Database 23ai.